edemagbenyo/covid19-screening/README.md

 Covid19-screening is simple application for tracking the novel corona virus pandemy cases.
 It is no longer a news that we have been hit by a dangerous flu-like disease.
-This platform provides an up-to-date information on the cases count per country, a global cases data and some preventive measures.
+This platform provides an up-to-date information on the cases count per country, a global case data and some preventive measures.

+## Live
+Covid19-screening is live [here](https://covid19out-92937.firebaseapp.com/)

 ## Prerequisites